Hotmoka/hotmoka/README.md

 The set of _storage values_ is the union of

-1. primitive values of Java (characters, bytes, shorts, integers, longs, floats, doubles and booleans), or
+1. primitive values of Java (characters, bytes, shorts, integers, longs, floats, doubles and booleans);
-2. reference values whose class extends `io.takamaka.code.lang.Storage` (that is, _storage objects_), or
+2. reference values whose class extends `io.takamaka.code.lang.Storage` (that is, _storage objects_);
-3. `null`, or
+3. `null`;
-4. elements of an `enum` without instance non-transient fields, or
+4. elements of an `enum` without instance non-transient fields;
 5. a few special reference values: `java.math.BigInteger`s and `java.lang.String`s.

 Storage values cross the
 node's boundary inside wrapper objects.
-For instance the integer 2019 is first wrapped into `new IntValue(2019)` and then passed as a parameter of a method or constructor.
+For instance the integer 2019 is first wrapped into `new IntValue(2019)` and then passed as a parameter to a method or constructor.
 In our previous example, when we called `Person.toString()`, the result `s` was actually a wrapper of a `java.lang.String` object.
 Boxing and unboxing into/from wrapper objects is automatic: our class `Person` does not show that machinery.